FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 ## Lab Activity

+**Task 1**

-To ensure we're ready to take the next step building our application, we'll need to ensure we have written all of the SQL queries we'll use in our project application:
+- To ensure we're ready to take the next step building our application, we'll need to ensure we have written all of the SQL queries we'll use in our project application:

 We've written some already.
 Here are the queries we'll need to write: